-Last night I finished watching Anne With An E on Netflix.
+Last night I finished watching Netflix’s Anne of Green Gables adaptation, Anne With An E.

 I’d been hearing decidedly mixed reviews — my friends called it dark, and edgy, and even “horrifying.”
 More than one person told me that they turned it off after 15 minutes.